nicoszn/etrz/READ_ME.md

 In practice this means a single click on an attacker-controlled link can result in script execution on high-value origins such as `google.com`, `youtube.com`, `x.com`, or `reddit.com` — enabling session theft, account takeover, and arbitrary actions on behalf of the victim.

-This was reported to Mozilla and remains unpatched.
-See the [Timeline](#timeline) for the full disclosure history.
+This was reported to Mozilla and remains patched.

 ## Background